jigx-com/jigx-docs-examples/docs/Jig Types/jig_default.md

 ## Examples and code snippets

 :::hint{type="success"}
 The code below is an extract from the full *jigx-samples* solution.
 The code snippets describe the component discussed in this section.
-For the solution to function in the Jigx app download the full *jigx-samples* project from <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples" target="_blank">GitHub,</a> and follow the instructions in [Setting up your solution](docId:1gfew7GRPvkfxon-TsymP).
+For the solution to function in the Jigx app download the full *jigx-samples* project from [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples), and follow the instructions in [Setting up your solution](docId:1gfew7GRPvkfxon-TsymP).
 :::

 :::::ExpandableHeading